State of Wisconsin Credentials

 - Undergraduate grade point average of 2.75 or better.

 - Completion of at least 21 semester credits in the social and behavioral sciences (i.e., psychology, sociology, political science, economics, anthropology, and/or their equivalents).

-- Submission of a program application which includes three letters of recommendation, a narrative statement, and a comprehensive professional resume.
+- Submission of a program application which includes two letters of recommendation, a narrative statement, and a comprehensive professional resume.